-In high school, many of us read Jose Rizal’s Noli Me Tangere.
+In high school, many of us read Jose Rizal’s “Noli Me Tangere.”
 The novel has several notable characters who symbolize several facets of the Philippines during the Spanish occupation.
 One of them was Maria Clara.

 Maria Clara is a mestiza and the childhood sweetheart of the novel’s protagonist, Crisostomo Ibarra.
 Rizal created her as the ideal image of “the purity and innocence of a sheltered native (Filipino) woman during the Spanish occupation.”
-According to Dr. Robert Yoder’s article “Philippine Heroines of the Revolution: Maria Clara they were not,” Maria Clara was placed “on the pedestal of male honor.”
+According to Dr. Robert Yoder’s article “Philippine Heroines of the Revolution: Maria Clara they were not” Maria Clara was placed “on the pedestal of male honor.”

 Towards the end of the novel, Maria Clara begged Padre Damaso (a priest who raped her mother and eventually conceived her) to enter her in a convent.
 This came after finding out Ibarra passed away, noting she cannot live without her fiancé and she needed to forget him.

-This later created a stereotype that Filipinas should be modest and conservative in clothing and actions.
+This later created the stereotype that Filipinas should be modest and conservative in clothing and actions.
 This is why you’ll hear the term “dalagang Pilipina” when someone is describing a woman who is what society would consider “prim and proper.”
 These women are also likened to Maria Clara, noting they are examples of a traditional Filipina.

 READ MORE: The term “dalagang Filipina” isn’t a personality trait

 But, as history would cite, many Filipinas during the Spanish occupation were far from that.
-There were women who fought in the revolution, or aided those who participated.
+There were women who fought in the revolution or aided those who participated.
 There were also female guerrilla fighters spotted during the Japanese occupation years later.

 We’re now living in the 21st century but we still see people and brands using “Maria Clara” to describe the “pure” and “feminine” Filipino woman.
 While there’s nothing wrong with choosing to be conservative, the prevalent existence of this stereotype imposes that Filipinas are expected to maintain their modesty.
 This is also underlined by the fact we’re living in a predominantly Catholic country, meaning women are expected to be pure, especially before marriage.